ghosnkarl/react-api-search/README.md

-# React SearchBar Component
+# react-api-search

-A highly customizable, debounce-enabled, and fully-featured React SearchBar component designed to fetch and display search results asynchronously.
+A highly customizable, debounce-enabled, and fully-featured React API Search component designed to fetch and display search results asynchronously.
 Ideal for scenarios where the search query is used to fetch data from APIs or databases, with built-in support for loading, error handling, and no-result states.

 ## Features